Carnivorous plant: Ecology and modeling of carnivory

 The more carnivorous a plant is, the less conventional its habitat is likely to be.
 Venus flytraps live in a very specialised habitat, whereas less carnivorous plants (Byblis, Pinguicula) are found in less unusual habitats (i.e., those typical for non-carnivores).
 Byblis and Drosophyllum both come from relatively arid regions and are both passive flypapers, arguably the lowest maintenance form of trap.
 Venus flytraps filter their prey using the teeth around the trap's edge, so as not to waste energy on hard-to-digest prey.
 In evolution, laziness pays, because energy can be used for reproduction, and short-term benefits in reproduction will outweigh long-term benefits in anything else.

 Carnivory rarely pays, so even carnivorous plants avoid it when there is too little light or an easier source of nutrients, and they use as few carnivorous features as are required at a given time or for a given prey item.
 There are very few habitats stressful enough to make investing biomass and energy in trigger hairs and enzymes worthwhile.
 Many plants occasionally benefit from animal protein rotting on their leaves, but carnivory that is obvious enough for the casual observer to notice is rare.

 Bromeliads seem very well preadapted to carnivory, but only one or two species can be classified as truly carnivorous.
 By their very shape, bromeliads will benefit from increased prey-derived nutrient input.
 In this sense, bromeliads are probably carnivorous, but their habitats are too dark for more extreme, recognisable carnivory to evolve.
 Most bromeliads are epiphytes, and most epiphytes grow in partial shade on tree branches.
 Brocchinia reducta, on the other hand, is a ground dweller.

 Many carnivorous plants are not strongly competitive and rely on circumstances to suppress dominating vegetation.
 Accordingly, some of them rely on fire ecology for their continued survival.

 For the most part carnivorous plant populations are not dominant enough to be dramatically significant, ecologically speaking, but there is an impressive variety of organisms that interact with various carnivorous plants in sundry relationships of kleptoparasitism, commensalism, and mutualism.
 For example, small insectivores such as tree frogs often exploit the supply of prey to be found in pitcher plants, and the frog Microhyla nepenthicola actually specialises in such habitats.
-Certain crab spiders such as Misumenops nepenthicola live largely on the prey of Nepenthes, and other, less specialised, spiders may build webs where they trap insects attracted by the smell or appearance of the traps; some scavengers, detritivores, and also organisms that harvest or exploit those in turn, such as the mosquito Wyeomyia smithii are largely or totally dependent on particular carnivorous plants.
+Certain crab spiders such as Henriksenia nepenthicola and H. labuanica live largely on the prey of Nepenthes, and other, less specialised, spiders may build webs where they trap insects attracted by the smell or appearance of the traps; some scavengers, detritivores, and also organisms that harvest or exploit those in turn, such as the mosquito Wyeomyia smithii are largely or totally dependent on particular carnivorous plants.
 Plants such as Roridula species combine with specialised bugs (Pameridea roridulae) in benefiting from insects trapped on their leaves.